Rasori/DUEnergy/README.md

 # DUEnergy
-Electricity usage data presentation for Tampere's energy customers
+Electricity usage data presentation for Tampereen sähkölaitos' customers.

+---
+Initial concept is sketch with draw.io.
+The consept includes a set of requirements and the basic idea for the system.